Using YubiKey PIV with Windows' native SSH client

 To use Windows' native SSH client with the PIV smart card function of the YubiKey, you will need to download and install Yubico's YKCS11 library, which comes bundled with Yubico PIV Tool.

-To obtain a copy of YKCS11, head over to https://developers.yubico.com/yubico-piv-tool/Releases/ and download the latest release for your system architecture.
+To obtain a copy of YKCS11, download the latest release of Yubico PIV Tool for your system architecture here.
 For example, if you're running 64-bit Windows, you should download the file ending with -win64.msi (under the latest version heading).
 For 32-bit Windows, download the one ending in -win32.msi instead.

-In order for the libykcs11.dll to be found by ssh we need to add it's folder to the Windows Environment Variable System Path.
+In order for the libykcs11.dll to be found by ssh, add its folder to the Windows environment variable system path:

-- System Properties -> Advanced -> Environment Variables -> System variables
+1. Device specifications -> Advanced system settings -> Environment Variables -> System variables

 Verify your OpenSSH version is at least OpenSSH_for_Windows_8.1p1 by running ssh -V in PowerShell.
 Your output should resemble OpenSSH_for_Windows_8.1p1, LibreSSL 3.0.2.

-Once you've verified you have both the minimum OpenSSH version and YKCS11, open PowerShell and run the following.
+Once you've verified you have both the minimum OpenSSH version and YKCS11, open PowerShell and run the following command:

 New-Item -Path $env:USERPROFILE\.ssh\ -Name "config" -ItemType "file" -Value 'PKCS11Provider "C:\Program Files\Yubico\Yubico PIV Tool\bin\libykcs11.dll"'